» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Considerations

-• Reduced absorption with food and dairy products.
+• Absorption of tetracycline hydrochloride may be reduced when given with food and dairy products.
 It is recommended that they be given 2 hours before or after giving drug.

 • Encourage fluids unless giving medication in drinking water, then reduce moist food while treating.